carolemieux/cicd-magma/tosem-results/README.md

                        (Section 4.4 of the paper), i.e. patches with additional noise
 - survival-sensitivity-results: the analogue of survival-results, but for sensitivity-results rather than main-results.
+- x-preparation-artifacts: artifacts from perparing the experiments, notably:
+    - sensitivity-patches: the original target lists and augmented (i.e., noisy) target lists passed to directed fuzzers in our sensitivity experiments.
+    - corpus_minimization_results.md: minimization results for the seed corpuses used in our experiments.
 ```

+## Data Preparation Steps